-Precautions related to reduce spread Covid-19 and seasonal flu;
+General precautions related to reduce spread Covid-19 (in-person);

 I care about your safety, comfort, and privacy.
 Thus, the following are in place for group classes and private sessions with me;